-Sarah Bergbreiter is Professor in the Department of Mechanical Engineering at Carnegie Mellon University in the fall of 2018.
+Sarah Bergbreiter is Professor in the Department of Mechanical Engineering at Carnegie Mellon University.

 She received her B.S.E. degree in electrical engineering from Princeton University in 1999.
 After a short introduction to the challenges of sensor networks at a small startup company, she received the M.S. and Ph.D. degrees from the University of California, Berkeley in 2004 and 2007 with a focus on microrobotics.
-She was an Assistant Professor of Mechanical Engineering, with a joint appointment in the Institute for Systems Research, at the University of Maryland, College Park from 2008 to Fall 2018.
+She was an Assistant Professor and then Associate Professor of Mechanical Engineering, with a joint appointment in the Institute for Systems Research, at the University of Maryland, College Park from 2008 to Fall 2018.

 She received the DARPA Young Faculty Award in 2008, the NSF CAREER Award in 2011, and the Presidential Early Career Award for Scientists and Engineers (PECASE) Award in 2013 for her research on engineering robotic systems down to sub-millimeter size scales.
 She also received the Best Conference Paper Award at IEEE ICRA 2010 for her work incorporating new materials into microrobotics.